marcuslvgrn/alpine-subsonic/README.md

 # docker-subsonic
-Docker container for the subsonic music streamer with mysql backend.
+Docker container for the subsonic music streamer with mysql backend.<br>
-I have split this into two docker-compose files since I am using the mysql stack for other containers also.
+I have split this into two docker-compose files since I am using the mysql stack for other containers also.<br>

 mysql docker-compose.yml:
 <pre>